cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ...
 ```

-Port `26657` is the default port for RPC endpoints built with the SDK, unless otherwise configured in `~/.simapp/config/config.toml`. `127.0.0.1:26657` will be the URL you'll need to add to your script later.
+Port `26657` is the default port for RPC endpoints built with the SDK, unless otherwise configured in `~/.simapp/config/config.toml`. `127.0.0.1:26657` is the URL you need to add to your script later.

-You can make a copy of your `experiment.ts` script, with some adjustments.
+Make a copy of your `experiment.ts` script, with some adjustments.
 Name it `experiment-local.ts`.
 Add a new run target in `package.json`:

 ```json [https://github.com/b9lab/cosmjs-sandbox/blob/8466986/package.json#L8]
 {